Tommy Thompson: Resignation press conference

-Post-government career
+Post-government private sector work

 After leaving the public sector at the end of the Bush Administration, Thompson joined the law firm Akin Gump, and the consulting firm Deloitte and joined the boards of directors of other companies.

 Thompson also joined the board of about two dozen private companies and nonprofit groups.

 In 2011, Thompson was paid more than $1.1 million in cash and stock incentives from five public companies, Thompson's consulting firm was paid $471,000 by six companies, and Thompson himself received $3 million from the sale of a healthcare firm he chaired.
 Thompson's work with these companies and other investments led him to accumulate a disclosed net worth of $13 million.

-A number of those companies and organizations "he helps oversee have faced an array of troubles, including claims of making faulty and dangerous medical implants, failing grades from a corporate watchdog and allegations of misleading investors."
+A number of those companies and organizations (as of 2012), "he helps oversee have faced an array of troubles, including claims of making faulty and dangerous medical implants, failing grades from a corporate watchdog and allegations of misleading investors."
 An expert with one agency that gave failing marks three of the six public companies who boards Thompson sits on commented that "either [Thompson] has really bad luck choosing companies...or he is one of the directors on company boards who is not exercising sufficient oversight."

-Health care consulting and law firm

 Thompson became a partner at law firm Akin Gump, a Washington, D.C., law firm that engages in federal lobbying.
 There, Thompson provided "strategic advice" to the lobbyists in the firm's health care practice, advising them on how to most successfully lobby government officials on behalf of the firm's clients.

 He also became a senior advisor at the professional services firm Deloitte and became Independent Chairman of its Deloitte Center for Health Solutions.
 Thompson was no longer associated with Deloitte by October 2011.

-For the United States presidential election in 2016 Thompson initially endorsed fellow Republican John Kasich.

-In early July Thompson, a delegate to the Republican national convention, endorsed Donald Trump.

-Medicare
+Initial post-government political activities

-After leaving office, Thompson began offering policy solutions for a variety of programs that he had overseen as HHS Secretary.
+Soon after leaving office, Thompson began publicly proposing policy solutions for a variety of programs that he had overseen as HHS Secretary.
 However, critics claimed many changes would benefit companies Thompson owned or had a financial stake in (including Centene and the Deloitte Center for Health Solutions).
 These included transferring some Medicaid beneficiaries from federal to state responsibility and requiring digitization of medical records, which would directly benefit those companies.

-Public interest activities

-Thompson spoke as a panelist at a 2005 Havard Kennedy School conference on global poverty, where he discussed medical diplomacy.
+Thompson spoke as a panelist at a 2005 Harvard Kennedy School conference on global poverty, where he discussed medical diplomacy.
 Thompson also authored a Boston Globe op-ed on the topic.

 One of the nonprofit organizations that Thompson joined the board of, Medical Missions for Children, recruited Thompson to co-host a number of episodes of one of its health instructional series, Plain Talk about Health.